Texas LTC Renewal 2025: How to Renew Your License to Carry

 Processing Time Snapshot

-Why Renewals Get Delayed: The Top 7 Mistakes
+Why Texas LTC Renewals Get Delayed: The Top 7 Mistakes

 Approximately 35% of Texas LTC renewals experience delays, primarily due to seven preventable errors.
 Understanding these can save you weeks of waiting and potential resubmission fees.